ThemisProkos/Electronics-and-VLSI-design/VLSI Assignments/Assignment 4/README.md

 # SPICE Design and Performance Analysis of CMOS Sequential Circuits

 This repository contains the design, transistor-level simulation, and timing characterization of CMOS sequential logic circuits using SPICE (ngspice).
-The project was implemented as part of the **ECE327: Digital Electronics** course at the Department of Electrical and Computer Engineering, University of Thessaly.
+The project was implemented as part of the **ECE327: VLSI Digital Design** course at the Department of Electrical and Computer Engineering, University of Thessaly.

 ## Project Overview